-We are a small batch distillery based in Lavington and Tumut.
+We are a small batch distillery based in Tweed Heads and Tumut.
 We use Australian and traditional botanticals to make our gin and liqueurs.
-Our tasting room is at the back of the historical Oriental Hotel in Tumut and you are most welcome to come and visit us.
-We have appointments available through our booking system.
+Our tasting room is closed at the moment as we make a new space.

 Hard to believe it is six months since I last wrote.
 We won a Silver and a Bronze at the ADSA.
 Lemon Myrtle, Silver and Bathtub No 1 a Bronze.
 Had a great time at the Gin Palooza in Canberra and Sydney.
 It was great to catch up with our customers in Canberra.
 It was our first time in Sydney so that was interesting.
 We hope to be part of the Gin Paloozas again this year.
 We are still battling along with moving our distillery from Lavington to Tumut.
 I hope to have Council approval soon.
 We also hope that the markets will open up soon so we get to chat to all our lovely customers.
 We are experimenting on new gin, it should be ready within the next three months.

 Some good news, in this time of Covid.
 We have just won silver at the London Spirit Competition for our Lemon Myrtle Gin (No 2).
 This is our most popular gin so it just shows what great taste our customers have.

 We are now in the process of moving our distillery to Tumut.
 It is with the local council and we hope to have permission soon.

 Our tasting room is still at the historic Oriental Hotel and sales are available on line or at the hotel.

 Maybe, in the next few months, we will be able to attend markets again.
 It will be great to get out and about.